frontenddogma/css-optimization-basics/manuscript/operation.md

 ### Validation

 How can we tell that what we’re coding works?
 We test.
 How can we tell it’s error-free?
 We validate.
-Yes, in a way testing exposes errors in our code, and on the other end we depend on validators to be up-to-date on the latest and greatest.
+Yes, in a way testing already exposes errors in our code, and on the other end we depend on validators to actually be up-to-date on the latest and greatest.
 And still, validation is a crucial part in making sure that our code is syntactically correct and uses selectors and declarations (CSS) as well as a structure and elements and attributes (HTML) that actually exist.

 There is a gray area when respective working groups just came up with new things (that is, just extended the specifications), and the validator teams couldn’t catch up yet, but that gray area must not prevent us from validating.
-That would be like only using cellphones whose batteries are fully charged, or only wearing what had just been bought.
+That would be like only using cellphones whose batteries are fully charged, or only wearing clothes are brand new.

 ![“We found the following errors.”](images/validation.png)

 C> _Example: [Issues.](https://jigsaw.w3.org/css-validator/validator?uri=http%3A%2F%2Fwww.deutscher-ethikrat.de%2F&profile=css3&usermedium=all&warning=1&vextwarning=&lang=en)_

 Through validation—whether using the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) or [some other tool](https://uitest.com/en/analysis/#validation)—we optimize our style sheets because we can correct or remove code that doesn’t work.
-We also benefit through, and I’ve once called these the actually [two great things](https://meiert.com/en/blog/about-validation/) about validating, getting a better technical understanding (validation issues can be quite informative and instructive) and becoming better professionals (everyone can write poor and invalid code—we’re experts because we can and we do write valid code).
+We also benefit through, and I’ve once called these the actually [two great things](https://meiert.com/en/blog/about-validation/) about validating, getting a better technical understanding (validation issues can be quite informative and instructive) and with that becoming better professionals (everyone can write poor and invalid code—we’re experts because we can and we do write valid code).

 ## Maintainability

 Optimizing for maintainability means to make sure that everything is done to make maintenance as easy as possible.
 It starts with making sure to avoid _unnecessary_ work, and surprisingly, this begins with the mundanest of things—proper style sheet naming.
 We won’t discuss such simple things here, but let’s all keep an eye on the senseless activity of changing style sheet names and such.
 When we’re doing that, we’re not taking care of a maintenance task—we, excuse the language, just f’ed up one of the simplest things there is in web development.
-(As always, let’s just use functional or generic names.
-I’ve never in my 20 years career changed a style sheet’s name once it was just called “default.css”.)
+(Defensive caching assumed, let’s just use functional or generic names.
+Personally, I’ve never in my 20 years career changed a style sheet’s name once it was just called “default.css”—even on heavily frequented Google sites.)

 ### Irrelevant: `!important`